Coronavirus (COVID-19): Your Daily Update

 – Hospitals have set up infection control and special visiting arrangement in non-acute hospitals.

-– The airport is shut to foreigners indefinitely.
+– The airport remains shut to foreigners indefinitely.

 – Closing of border points with China: Carrie Lam had announced on February 3 that only two land boundary control points will handle passengers: Shenzhen Bay and HK-Zuhai-Macao Bridge.
 The Lo Wu, Lok Ma Chau and Macao Ferry Terminal control points have remained closed.
 Kai Tak Cruise Terminal operates as normal.
 This means that out of 14 boundary control points between HK and mainland China, 10 are closed and only 4 remain open.